kiron01827/zepto_apps_assignment/README.md

-## Full Stack Developer Assignment
+# Full Stack Developer Assignment

-Create a mysql database named 'zepto_apps' and import the 'zepto_apps.sql' file (provided in the sql folder) into the databse before run the project.
+Create a mysql database named 'zepto_apps' and import the 'zepto_apps.sql' file (provided in the sql folder) into the databse before running the project.

 ## Database connection dependencies